mtumilowicz/springboot-component-scan/README.md

 Overview of basic features of `@ComponentScan`

 # project description
-By default in spring boot applications scanned in search of beans is a main package (package where the `@SpringBootApplication` is defined).
+By default in spring boot applications the main package (package where the `@SpringBootApplication` is defined) is scanned in search of beans.

 Sometimes we want to scan packages outside the main package.